How Does Sanctification Work? by David Powlison, Free for CAPC Members

 In all, 51 percent of Americans now express explicit anti-black attitudes, compared with 48 percent in a similar 2008 survey.
 When measured by an implicit racial attitudes test, the number of Americans with anti-black sentiments jumped to 56 percent, up from 49 percent during the last presidential election.
 In both tests, the share of Americans expressing pro-black attitudes fell.

-Add to this study other recent research and reports that suggest that whites believe they suffer more racial discrimination than blacks and it is clear that race relations in the United States are poor and have gotten worse during Obama’s presidency.
+Add to this study other recent research and reports that suggest that whites believe they suffer more racial discrimination than black people and it is clear that race relations in the United States are poor and have gotten worse during Obama’s presidency.
 And with his reelection, we should question if things might digress further.

 I’d like to suggest that the rise in racial conflict during Obama’s presidency is actually a good and necessary thing, and that much of the anger over this issue stems from deeply flawed understandings of race and history.
 Specifically, I reject the claim by some that Obama has divided our nation across race lines.
 In fact, I’d say that for the first Black President, he’s basically ignored racial issues entirely.
-Rather, I suspect that the rise in anti-black attitudes can be primarily attributed to three factors: a misguided and simplistic view that “racism” is an issue of the past and therefore any cry of “racism” should be treated with skepticism or derision, the vileness of American politics which encourages voters to hate politicians, and a fringe-conservative campaign which portrayed blacks as lazy people who would vote for Obama to keep the free stuff coming.
+Rather, I suspect that the rise in anti-black attitudes can be primarily attributed to three factors: a misguided and simplistic view that “racism” is an issue of the past and therefore any cry of “racism” should be treated with skepticism or derision, the vileness of American politics which encourages voters to hate politicians, and a fringe-conservative campaign which portrayed black people as lazy people who would vote for Obama to keep the free stuff coming.
 Rather than increase racial prejudice, I believe the Obama presidency has revealed how far we still have to go.

 The Destructive Myth of a Post-Racial America